barbarer/py4e-int/_sources/strings/format.rst

-If there is more than one format sequence in the string, the second argument has to be a tuple [A tuple is a sequence of comma-separated values inside a pair of parenthesis.
+If there is more than one format sequence in the string, the second argument has to be a tuple [A tuple is a sequence of comma-separated values inside a pair of parentheses.
 We will cover tuples in Chapter 10].
 Each format sequence is matched with an element of the tuple, in order.

 The following example uses ``%d`` to format an integer, ``%g`` to format a floating-point number (don't ask why), and ``%s`` to format a string: